RamAlkama/LandCarbonBudget_IntactAndNonIntactForest/README.md

   3) multiply simulated nbp by this ratio, land area and number of seconds in the year ==> from kg/m2/s to kg/gridcell/yr

-  4) Split into Intact and Non-Intact forest NBP using "IntactAndNonIntactForest_0.5deg.nc" "see step (1)"
+  4) Split into Intact and Non-Intact forest NBP using the fraction between Intact or Non-Intact by total forest coming from "IntactAndNonIntactForest_0.5deg.nc"
+     "see step (1)"